Knowledgebase (2311)

 }

-- Write the StringBuilder to the TXT file using BufferedWriter.write() method.
+- Add the annotation attachment to the page using PdfPageBase.getAnnotationsWidget().add() method.

 - Java